-The objective of the Alumni Relations office is to promote the interest and welfare of Guam Community College and its alumni.
-The office seeks to inspire, develop, and maintain the interest of the alumni in the College; to help alumni keep alive, the friendships, associations, and interests they formed as students at GCC; to foster giving to GCC; and to maintain close cooperation among alumni, officers of the College, the Board of Trustees, and the Board of Governors.
+The objective of the Alumni Relations Office is to promote the interest and welfare of Guam Community College and its alumni.
+The Office seeks to inspire, develop, and maintain the interest of the alumni in the College; to help alumni keep alive, the friendships, associations, and interests they formed as students at GCC; to foster giving to GCC; and to maintain close cooperation among alumni, officers of the College, the Board of Trustees, and the Board of Governors.
 Additionally the office strives to establish a medium through which the alumni may support and advance the cause of higher education by the College.
+For additional information regarding alumni relations, please call 735-5611.
+The Alumni Relations Office is located in the Student Services and Administration Building, Rm.
+2232.